 featured image

-Before undertaking an EOT it’s important to be aware of the impact the transaction will have on the company’s statutory accounts.
+Before undertaking an employee ownership trust (EOT) it’s important to be aware of the impact the transaction will have on the company’s statutory accounts.
+The process can have immediate and ongoing financial impacts on an owner-managed business, especially its relationships with clients and suppliers, as well as its stakeholders.

 This can be split into two time periods:

 The company or group will normally make a significant cash contribution to the EOT at completion to allow the trust to pay part of the purchase price to the selling shareholders.
-From an accounts perspective this is treated as a profit distribution in a similar way in which dividends are accounted.
-The impact is therefore to reduce the net assets of the company by the amount of the contribution.
+From an accounts perspective, this is treated as a profit distribution similar to how dividends are accounted.
+The impact helps reduce the net assets of the company by the amount of the contribution.

-From a commercial perspective it is good practice to consider the impact that these accounts will have on customers and suppliers and what steps can be undertaken to reassure them of the financial strength of the business to avoid any undesirable consequences.
-However, in our experience as long as owners are proactive in communicating the change with their key stakeholders, there is very rarely any negative response and in fact the strengthened employee focus by the Company is often seen as a positive.
+From a commercial perspective it is good practice to consider the impact that these accounts will have on customers and suppliers, and what steps can be undertaken to reassure them of the financial strength of the business to avoid any undesirable consequences.

-It is also likely that a significant part of the purchase price will be owed to the shareholders, and this will be paid in future on deferred terms.
+It is likely that a significant part of the purchase price will be owed to the shareholders, and this will be paid in future on deferred terms.
 It is important to note that this is a creditor of the EOT rather than the company.
-The good news is that from a company accounts perspective this creditor will therefore not need to be included in it’s accounts and does not impact net assets.
+The good news is that from a company accounts perspective, this creditor will therefore not need to be included in its accounts and does not impact net assets.

 It is important to note that in all cases the company will only be able to make contributions to the EOT up to the level of its distributable reserves.
 This is similar to the payment of dividends.